Skip to main content

 Why does this matter?
 Because every standard impact testused by roofing manufacturers and insurance engineers uses perfectly round ice spheres.
 The test standard — UL 2218, also known as FM 4473 — fires machine-made ice balls at roofing materials from a controlled height.
 These ice balls are smooth, uniform, and dense.
 Real hailstones are none of those things.

 Think about what this means in practice.
-When a weather report says “quarter-sized hail” (roughly one inch), that is describing the typicalstone size — not the largest ones.
-The same storm almost certainly produced stones closer to two inches.
-And a two-inch hailstone carries dramatically more energy than a one-inch stone.
+When a weather report says “quarter-sized hail” (roughly one inch), that is describing the representativestone size — not the largest ones.
+The same storm likely produced stones materially larger than that.
+And a larger hailstone carries dramatically more energy than a smaller one.

-So when your insurance company says “the reported hail size in your area was only one inch, which is not large enough to damage your shingles,” the correct response is: the average was one inch.
-Some of the stones that hit your roof were likely twice that size.
+So when your insurance company says “the reported hail size in your area was only one inch, which is not large enough to damage your shingles,” the correct response is to ask what the upper tail of the size distribution at your address actually was, not just the reported size.

 Key Takeaway for Homeowners

-Weather reports describe average or representative hail sizes, not the maximum.
-IBHS research proves that the largest hailstones in a storm are typically twice the reported average.
-When an insurer uses a weather report to argue the hail was “too small” to cause damage, they are misrepresenting what the data actually shows.
+Weather reports describe representativehail sizes, not the maximum stones that fell.
+IBHS field research consistently documents wide size distributions within a single storm, with the largest stones substantially exceeding the typical size.
+When an insurer uses a single reported hail size to argue the hail was “too small” to cause damage, they are oversimplifying what the actual size distribution shows.

 Real Hail Has Less Mass Than Lab Ice Balls